 Our Response to Lockdown

 - Maintain high-quality, caring provision for a significant number of critical worker and vulnerable children, throughout term time and the school holidays.
-We ended up taking on children from a third school, Pakeman Primary, who needed our support.
-We called ourselves the ‘Edventure School’ and we were all based at Montem.
+In the first lockdown, this was all based at Montem school and we ended up taking on children from a third school, Pakeman Primary, who needed our support.
+We called ourselves the ‘Edventure School’.

 - Provide all families with a full schedule of home learning, from the moment we went into lockdown, to its end.
-We focused on providing printed packs for children, so that all could access the learning, even if they could not access the internet.
+Initially, we focused on providing printed packs for children, so that all could access the learning, even if they could not access the internet.

 - Gradually develop our online learning presence alongside the weekly work packs.
 We did this once we’d got devices and internet connection into the homes of those who needed it.